Federal Government Girls' College, Abuloma

 Federal Government Girls' College, Abuloma is a girls' secondary school in Abuloma, Port Harcourt, Rivers State, established in 1975.

 History

-Federal Government Girl’s College, Abuloma was set up in 1974 and opened in 1975, in Bokokiri, Port Harcourt with 34 students, 8 teachers and 14 non-teaching staff.
+Federal Government Girls' College, Abuloma was set up in 1974 and opened in 1975, in Bokokiri, Port Harcourt with 34 students, 8 teachers and 14 non-teaching staff.
 The first principal was Mrs. Okobi.

 As part of an expansion in 1976, the school moved to another site in Abuloma.

 In 1987, the school was affected by unrest.

 Between 2006 and 2010, the Senior Secondary School and the Junior Secondary School were run separately.